cmeaton/affective_streaming/README.md

 ### Tools

-Many tools were used for this project, including python, pandas, numpy, matplotlib, sklearn, keras, and openCV.
+Many tools were used for this project, including python, pandas, numpy, matplotlib, sklearn, keras, Dlib and openCV.
 For a full list of depencies, see /requirements.txt.

 ### Model and Results